Winter Bird Bath Ideas: Keep Water From Freezing

 6 Easy Tips to Keep Your Bird Bath From Freezing

-1. Position for Warmth.
-Move the bath into a sunny spot where it can absorb solar heat and it will stay liquid for longer.
-At the same time, be sure it is positioned near a windbreak for added protection.
+- Position for Warmth.
+Move the bath into a sunny spot where it can soak up solar heat and stay liquid longer.
+Set it near a windbreak, such as a fence, hedge, or the wall of the house, for added protection from the wind that steals warmth.

-2. Darken the Surface.
-Darker surfaces absorb heat more efficiently.
-Adding a few black river rocks, a black plate, or a sheet of black plastic to the bottom of the bath’s basin can help the water absorb heat and stay liquid.
+- Darken the Surface.
+Dark surfaces absorb heat more efficiently than light ones.
+Adding a few black river rocks, a black plate, or a sheet of black plastic to the bottom of the basin helps the water take in the sun’s warmth and stay liquid a little longer.

-3. Add an Icebreaker.
-Breaking the thin films of ice that form on the surface will help keep the whole bath liquid.
-Float a small ball in the basin and the wind will blow it across the surface to break the ice.
-A dark ball will also act as a small heat absorber for more anti-freezing efficiency.
+- Add an Icebreaker.
+Breaking up the thin films of ice that form on the surface helps keep the whole bath open.
+Float a small ball in the basin and the wind will nudge it across the surface to break the ice.
+A dark ball does double duty, acting as a small heat absorber for a little extra anti-freezing power.

-4. Turn on the Heat.
-Adding an outdoor-rated immersion heater to a birdbath can keep the water temperature just warm enough to keep from freezing.
-These heaters require a nearby outlet or outdoor extension cord but are energy-efficient and easy to use.
-Check with your local garden center or online retailer for options.
+- Turn on the Heat.
+An outdoor-rated immersion heater, sometimes called a de-icer, keeps the water just warm enough to stop it from freezing.
+These heaters need a nearby outlet or an outdoor extension cord, but they are energy-efficient and simple to use.
+Check with your local garden center or an online retailer for options.

-5. Invest in a Spa.
-Give backyard birds a treat when you opt for a fully heated winter birdbath.
-These baths have heaters integrated into the basin and will stay almost completely liquid as the temperature drops, ensuring birds always have adequate liquid water.
+- Invest in a Spa.
+Give backyard birds a real treat with a fully heated winter birdbath.
+These baths have a heater built right into the basin and stay almost completely liquid as the temperature drops, so birds always find water to drink.

 What NOT to Do!

-It can be tempting to take drastic measures to keep a birdbath from freezing, but it is important to always consider safety—for yourself and for the birds—when providing winter water.
+It can be tempting to take drastic measures to keep a bird bath open, but always put safety first, both for yourself and for the birds, when providing winter water.

-• Do not add any salts, anti-freeze, or other chemicals to the water, as these are highly toxic and poisonous to birds.
+- Do not add salt, antifreeze, glycerin, or any other chemical to the water.
+These are highly toxic and poisonous to birds, even in small amounts.

-• If the bath does freeze, do not use boiling water or sharp blows to break or melt the ice, since these dramatic gestures can damage the bath.
+- If the bath does freeze, do not use boiling water or sharp blows to break or melt the ice, since these dramatic gestures can crack and damage the bath.

-• Never use space heaters or other external heaters nearby to try and warm up the bath either, as these appliances are not rated for outdoor use and there is a risk of short circuits and fires.
+- Never set a space heater or other indoor heater nearby to warm the bath, either.
+These appliances are not rated for outdoor use, and there is a real risk of short circuits and fires.

-With just a few simple steps, you can keep your birdbath flowing freely even in the chilliest weather, and you’ll be amazed at how many birds enjoy an easy drink on cold, snowy days.
+With just a few simple steps, you can keep your bird bath flowing freely even in the chilliest weather, and you will be amazed at how many birds stop in for an easy drink on cold, snowy days.

 Need tips for feeding birds during the winter months?
 Try these!